Virtual Machine Hosting

 For applications with a single box architecture, you would want to place your VM into either of the AZs and NOT pin the VM to a datacenter.

-For applications with a highly available architecture, you would want to place at least one VM in each AZ and for additional redundancy, you could “pin” the VMs to one of the data centers within the AZ (AZ1 SSRB, AZ2 UFDC).
-The compute clusters share physical infrastructure.
-Because the stretched compute clusters are constantly migrating VMs across hosts to balance the workload, there is a chance your VMs in each AZ could run in one datacenter on the shared infrastructure.
-If that infrastructure was lost all your VMs could go down.
+For applications with a highly available architecture, you would want to place at least one VM in each AZ and for additional redundancy, you would “pin” the VMs to one of the data centers within the AZ (EX: VM1 = AZ1 SSRB, VM2 = AZ2 UFDC).

 There are a number of ways for the datacenter infrastructure to fail.
 Here we will describe the most common occurrences we've seen and detail the recovery model for each one.